mobizt/Firebase-ESP8266/README.md

 ## Features

-* **Not Required Fingerprint and Certificate, CA certificate can be set for more secure connection**
+* **Not Required Fingerprint and Certificate, CA certificate can be set for more secure connection.**

 * **Completed Google's Firebase RTDB REST APIs Implementation.**